1987 Portuguese legislative election: Candidates' debates

 No debates between the main parties were held as the PSD leader and Prime Minister, Aníbal Cavaco Silva, refused to take part in any debate.

 Opinion polling

 The following table shows the opinion polls of voting intention of the Portuguese voters before the election.
-Those parties that are listed were represented in parliament (1985-1987).
 Included is also the result of the Portuguese general elections in 1985 and 1987 for reference.